MateuszKubuszok/pipez/README.md

   def parse(
     from:     From, // parsed input
     path:     Parser.Path, // Vector of fields/subtype matches leading to the value
-    failFast: Parser.ShouldFailFast // =:= Boolean, should be fail fast or continue ): Parser.ParsingResult[To] // =:= Either[Errors, To], accumulates parsing errors
+    failFast: Parser.ShouldFailFast // =:= Boolean, should we fail fast or continue ): Parser.ParsingResult[To] // =:= Either[Errors, To], accumulates parsing errors

   final def parseFast(from: From): Parser.ParsingResult[To] =